zhangyang1014/DrumPadPlayground/Drum Pad Final.swiftpm/Documentation/APP_STORE_MATERIALS.md

 • Practice on multiple iPads seamlessly
 • Backup and restore your achievements

 Perfect for drummers of all levels - from beginners learning their first beats to advanced players perfecting complex patterns.
-Whether you're practicing rudiments, grooves, or full songs, Melodic Drum Trainer provides the structure and feedback you need to improve faster.
+Whether you're practicing rudiments, grooves, or full songs, FingerDrumHero provides the structure and feedback you need to improve faster.

 **REQUIREMENTS**
-• iOS 15.2 or later
+• iOS 16.0 or later
 • Compatible with iPad
 • MIDI drum device recommended (works with touch controls too)
 • Wired headphones recommended for best timing accuracy

-Start your drumming journey today with Melodic Drum Trainer!
+Start your drumming journey today with FingerDrumHero!

 ### Keywords
 drums, drumming, practice, music, education, MIDI, rhythm, metronome, lessons, interactive, training, percussion, beats, grooves, rudiments